Optable/optable-web-sdk/README.md

 sdk.identifyWithEmail(email, ppid).then(onSuccess).catch(onFailure);
 ```

-The SDK `identifyWithEmail()` method will asynchronously connect to the configured sandbox and send IDs for resolution.
+The `identifyWithEmail()` method will asynchronously connect to the configured sandbox and send IDs for resolution.

 > :warning: **Client-Side Email Hashing**: The SDK will compute the SHA-256 hash of the Email address on the client-side and send the hashed value to the sandbox.
 The Email address is **not** sent by the browser in plain text.

-The frequency of invocation of `identifyWithEmail` is up to you, however for optimal identity resolution we recommended to call the `identifyWithEmail()` method on your SDK instance on each page load while the user is authenticated, or periodically such as for example once every 15 to 60 minutes while the user is authenticated and actively using your site.
+The frequency of invocation of `identifyWithEmail` is up to you, however for optimal identity resolution we recommended to call the `identifyWithEmail()` method on your `OptableSDK` instance on each page load while the user is authenticated, or periodically such as for example once every 15 to 60 minutes while the user is authenticated and actively using your site.

 ### Targeting API